 So I’ve tried to allow a sufficient amount of time to pass, in order to respectfully say: Alas, I have never thought of Margot Kidder, as so many have described her, as the “iconic” Lois Lane.
 Please let me clarify that this is in no way a reflection of Kidder’s acting ability; it is a personal dissatisfaction with the role she was given, which I was never fond of, and an icon that was born in a very different era.

 And you could tell from Lois’ actions how self-assured, to the point of arrogance, she was.
 She would ignore the advice of men, and the orders of her boss, to go and do what she wanted.
-Sometimes that got her into trouble, but other than thanking Superman for inevitably getting her out of it, she never considered whether her actions had been ill-concieved in the first place… even if someone, including Superman, had specifically told her not to do it.
+Sometimes that got her into trouble, but other than thanking Superman for inevitably getting her out of it, she never considered whether her actions had been ill-conceived in the first place… even if someone, including Superman, had specifically told her not to do it.

-You had the impression that the reason she never guessed Clark Kent was Superman was… she never really looked at him.
+You had the impression that the reason she never guessed Clark Kent was Superman was… she never really looked at Clark.
 Or any man, for that matter.
 Men were all essentially beneath her notice.

 But when we got to 1978’s Superman: The Movie, the various and constantly-juggled writing teams, starting with Mario Puzo and ending with director Richard Donner, crafted two-dimensional comic book caricatures instead of more realistic characters.
 Lois received perhaps the most striking change of all the popular characters of the Superman mythos: Her feminista had been severely curtailed, and her superiority was watered down by camp incompetence.
 Sure, she thought she deserved a Pulitzer… but she could barely spell the word.
 She did the “city beat,” but judging from the movie’s dialog snippets, like calling out to Jimmy Olsen to get the spelling of “bloodletting,” her writing was apparently sensationalist trash.
 And she wasn’t acting so much dismissive of everyone else, as she was too distracted to notice anyone else.
 The feminist had been de-fanged, and a barely-competent 70’s working girl/stereotypical love interest remained.

 All of this doesn’t quite make her a Valley Girl… but it sure isn’t the strong, rightfully-assured feminist that was the traditional Lois.
 The movie Lois was not as strong or capable as she pretended to be, and approached Superman as just another beefcake to infatuate over.
 When she got the chance to interview him, her questions were embarrassingly lightweight; they were barely above first date questions (which, judging by her nightgown, is exactly what she thought it was).
-The ace reporter was reduced to being a crushing fangirl, and it wasn’t Lois’ best look.
+The iconic female ace reporter was reduced to being a crushing fangirl, and it wasn’t Lois’ best look.

 And in the movie, when Superman flew her around Metropolis and Kidder’s voiceover recited “Can you read my mind?”
 I might have been cringing because it was a corny bit… or maybe because I was sure her mind was filled with nothing but the many sexual positions she wanted to try out with him…

-When I watched Kidder’s Lois, I felt cheated out of the woman who not only knew her superior worth, but who would understand why a man like Superman should drool over her: Her strength of will and abilities made her worthy of a super man.
+When I watched Kidder’s Lois, I felt cheated out of the woman who not only knew her superior worth, but who would understand why a man like Superman should drool over her: Her strength of will and abilities should make her worthy of a super man.
 I wished they’d made Lois more capable, more arrogant, more independent, more curious about the origins of Superman, and more dismissive of Clark as one more bumbling farmboy to push out of her way.